-The Massachusetts General Hospital Department of Radiology is a nationally and internationally recognized leader in advancing the state of the art in medical imaging.
+The Massachusetts General Hospital Department of Radiology, its radiologists and its researchers are nationally and internationally recognized leaders in advancing the state of the art in medical imaging.

-The American College of Radiology named Mass General Imaging in Chelsea a Diagnostic Imaging Center of Excellence for quality, safety and patient care.
+The American College of Radiology named Mass General Imaging in Chelsea, MA a Diagnostic Imaging Center of Excellence for superior quality, safety and patient care.

 Mass General radiologists and researchers received 25 awards in recognition of educational and scientific exhibits presented at the 2013 annual meeting of the Radiological Society of North America (RSNA).